voidify3/TradingApp/DetailedDesignDoc.md

       array list (possibly sorting) and using a loop, print each trade out (date/time, quantity, price, type of BUY/SELL, trade ID).

-*Method desc:* Method user calls to place an order.
+*Method desc:* Method user calls to place a buy order.
 Method extends a general ORDER method, using polymorphism to automatically store the trade info in a specific database (if this method is called, trade info will be stored in a BUY data section which is ultimately part of the outstanding trade data).
 This will separate BUY/SELL trades so matching and executing trades can be done with ease.
 The user must specify the asset and quantity they are requesting to BUY along with the price they're willing to pay for.<br />
 *@throws* Exception if the asset does not exist in the system<br />
 *@throws* Exception if the organisational unit does not enough available credits<br />
+*@throws* Exception if the offer price is out of bounds <br />
 **Public void buyOrder(asset, quantity, price)**

-    - Check whether the asset type exists (does not mean if the asset is currently being sold selling, instead making sure the asset type has been added to the system by an IT Administrator).
+    - Check whether the asset type exists (does not mean if the asset is currently being sold, instead making sure the asset type has been added to the system by an IT Administrator).
     - IF the asset does not exist, throw an exception.
     - IF the asset exists, temporarily store the asset type for the order.
     - Temporarily store the quantity for the order.
+    - Check wheteher the price is within the bounds.
+    - IF the asking price is out of bounds throw an exception.
+    - IF the asking price is within bounds, temporarily store the price.
     - Check whether the organisational unit's available funds >= price they are willing to pay.
     - IF the price is larger than the amount of available credits, throw an exception.